LeanneLibGriff/nine-repro/Step8CompSecurity.md

 ## Computer Security

 #### Secure your computer and your network to to reduce the risk of a data breach, theft, hack or misuse.
-Incorporate the following practices into your everyday routine as well as policy.
+Incorporate the following practices into your everyday routine as well as workplace procedures and policy.
+Encourage others to do so as well.

 ### Beginner
 1. Use strong passwords